jrmajor/laravel-fluent/README.md

 ]); // jrmajor added 2 new photos to his stream.
 ```

 This package is a Laravel wrapper around [jrmajor/fluent-php](https://github.com/jrmajor/fluent-php).
-The current version supports Laravel 9 and 10.
+The current version supports Laravel 10.

 You may install it via Composer: `composer require jrmajor/laravel-fluent`.
 The package will automatically register itself.